g00glen00b/dimitri.codes/content/posts/2022/2022-12-05-checking-out-spring-modulith/index.md

 </dependency>
 ```

-Once done, we can add one of the [various starters as a dependency](https://docs.spring.io/spring-modulith/docs/0.1.0-M1/reference/html/#appendix.artifacts).
+After that, we can add one of the [various starters as a dependency](https://docs.spring.io/spring-modulith/docs/0.1.0-M1/reference/html/#appendix.artifacts).
 To get only the basics, we can add the following dependencies:

 ```xml